Darius-Dyer/WeatherApp/README.md

 3-Day Forecast - Displays minimal forecast info for upcoming days including date, max temperature, condition description and icon, sunrise and sunset times.

-Unit Conversion - Toggle between Imperial and Metric units; prefernece persists across app restarts.
+Unit Conversion - Toggle between Imperial and Metric units; preference persists across app restarts.

 Save Location - Tap a star icon to save a location; icon changes from outline to gold when saved, and persists.